-3.2 LEDs
+3.3 LEDs

-P2.26 and P2.27 controls two LEDs on the LPC1788 OEM Board.
+P2.26 and P2.27 controls two LEDs on the LPC4088 OEM Board.
 This control can be disabled via SJ4 (shorting pad 2-3 instead of the default 1-2).
 There is no real need to disable this control unless the reason is to save power.
 The LED driving is isolated via buffers so P2.26 and P2.27 are not loaded because of this.

-3.3 Board Options
+3.4 Board Options

-The schematic for the LPC1788 OEM Board show many options.
+The schematic for the LPC4088 OEM Board show some options.
 The design has been prepared for customized versions for different needs.
-The board exists, for example, in both 16-bit and 32-bit databus width versions.
-The SWD/JTAG and trace connectors are not soldered by default, but can be for custom orders.
+The board can for example be built with 16-bit databus width.
 It is also possible to mount a uSD memory card connector instead of the NAND flash controlled by CS1.

-3.4 Configuration E2PROM
+3.5 Configuration E2PROM

-The LPC1788 OEM Board contains a configuration e2prom that can be accessed via I2C.
+The LPC4088 OEM Board contains a configuration e2prom that can be accessed via I2C.
 The memory is write-protected so that the information is not deleted by accident.
 The memory is empty when delivered but it can be used to store information about the design revision, board configuration and Ethernet MAC address.